NAICNO/Jobanalyzer/production/ml-nodes/README.md

 - `jobanalyzer.cron` is a user crontab to run on each host other than ML4.
 It just runs `sonar`.

-- `jobanalyzer-ml4.cron` is a user crontab to run on ML4.
-It runs `sonar` but also the analysis jobs (it runs on ML4 because nobody uses that node much).
+- `jobanalyzer-moneypenny.cron` is a user crontab to run on Moneypenny, the analysis host.
+It runs all the analysis jobs, and it runs on Moneypenny so as not to burden the ML nodes with this task.

 The crontabs just run a bunch of shell scripts: